Assassin vs Kill Switch Comparison

 Go with Assassin if...

-- •You want to try a sample before committing to a full tub
+- •You prefer to try a sample package before committing to a full purchase

-- •You prefer a formula without exotic stimulants
+- •You are an advanced user seeking high energy without exotic stimulants

 Go with Kill Switch if...

-- •You want a boost specifically for cardio performance
+- •You are looking for a boost in cardio performance alongside your workout

 Assassin